tekibo/check-my-node-project/README.md

 # 🏷 CLI Flags

 ### `--malicious=<file.txt>`
-Use a custom threats list instead of the bundled one.
+Use a user-provided malicious list.

 ```

---malicious=my-threats.txt
+--malicious=my-bad.txt
 ```

 ---

 ### `--json`
-Output machine-readable JSON.
+Output machine-readable JSON only.

 ### `--silent`
-Suppress human logs (JSON still prints if `--json` is active).
+Suppress all human logs (JSON still prints if `--json` is used).

 ### `--fail-on-safe`
 Even safe versions of malicious packages cause exit code `1`.